 Bassist Mark Hoppus keeps things simple throughout.
 Very simple.
 This is pop-punk 101; straight 8th-notes following the root movement of a three-chord sequence.
 The song’s basic chord progression and the ‘na-na-na’ vocals towards the end of the track are intended as a nod towards (singer/guitarist) Tom DeLonge’s favourite bands, The Ramones.

-The tempo isn’t too fast, meaning that most players should be able to get around the song without breaking too much of a sweat; if you’re new to plectrum playing then this is a good challenge for developing a consistent sound – there’s not much work for the fretting hand to do, so the majority of your attention can be devoted to the picking hand.
+The tempo isn’t too fast, meaning that most players should be able to get around the song without breaking too much of a sweat.
+Tonally speaking, a pick is preferable to fingers in order to get the requisite ‘bite’ from the bass.
+If you’re new to pick playing, then ‘All The Small Things’ is a good training ground for developing a consistent sound; there’s not much work for the fretting hand to do, so the majority of your attention can be devoted to the picking hand.

 Whilst you can opt for the more ‘punk’ strategy of playing everything with downstrokes, which gives the part more attitude, I find that this makes my arm feel like it’s going to fall off after 30 seconds; my preference is to use alternate picking throughout.
 The aim when using a pick in this way is to try to make your upstrokes and downstrokes sound identical.